 Inside, check for slow operating electric windows, or windows that won’t drop fully.
 The former can usually be cured with a squirt of silicone, whereas the latter is commonly down to a simple broken cable retaining clip.
 Excessive transmission tunnel heat can be cured by replacing a rubber boot under the centre console.
 A sticking door lock keyhole can be eased with a squirt of penetrating fluid, but the sprung barrel protection flap inside the door is also known to break, creating a similar problem.

-Pop up lamps have adjustable covers, so you can rectify the ‘sunken-pod’ look easily.
+Pop-up headlamps have adjustable covers, so you can rectify the ‘sunken-pod’ look easily.
 Check for stone-chip damage which can cause the glass to fog up and the silver reflector to corrode, reducing lighting power.
 Sticking or ‘winking’ light pods can be lubricated but complete motor failure is rare.